Perfect colorings of the infinite square grid: coverings and twin colors: Introduction

 Consider the set $\ZZ^2$ of pairs $[x,y]$ of integers $x$, $y$.
-For convenience, the elements of $\ZZ^2$ will be called nodes and pictured as squares.
+For convenience, the elements of~$\ZZ^2$ will be called \emph{nodes} and pictured as squares.
+Pictures that show a fragment of~$\ZZ^2$ with colored nodes are very frequent in this paper and formally can be considered as mathematical expressions, which can be a part of a sentence.
+For example, the phrase ``a~coloring $\FfF$ contains the fragment

+'' means ``there are integers $x$ and $y$ such that $\FfF\Lft x,y+1\Rgt =\FfF\Lft x+3,y\Rgt =\cll 1$ and $\FfF\Lft x+1,y\Rgt =\FfF\Lft x+4,y+1\Rgt =\cll 2$''.
+In such pictures the first coordinate $x$ grows in the right (sometimes, right-down) direction, while the second, $y$, grows in the upward (sometimes, up-right) direction.
+If a picture is implied to show a coloring of the whole grid (or of some of the nodes, for example only the even nodes), see, e.g., Fig.~\ref{AA}, \ref{BB}, \ldots, then the whole coloring is reconstructed from the shown fragment by translations with periods that are obvious from the picture.

 A node $[x,y]$ is \emph{even} (\emph{odd}) iff the number $x+y$ is even (odd).
 We define the \emph{distance} between two nodes ${\bar v}=[x,y]$ and ${\bar v}'=[x',y']$ as $d({\bar v},{\bar v}')\triangleq |x'-x|+|y'-y|$.
 Two nodes at distance one from each other are \emph{adjacent} or \emph{neighbors}.
 In such a manner, an infinite graph $G(\ZZ^2)$ is defined, called the \emph{infinite square grid} (sometimes, infinite rectangular grid).
 The \emph{neighborhood} of a node is the set of all (four) its neighbors.
 We say that two nodes $[x,y]$ and $[x',y']$ are placed \emph{diagonally} from each other iff $|x'-x|=|y'-y|=1$.
-For a node $[x,y]$ the set $\{[x+i,y+i] \mid i\in\ZZ\}$ is called the \emph{right diagonal} through $[x,y]$; the set $\{[x+i,y-i] \mid i\in\ZZ\}$ is called the \emph{left diagonal} through $[x,y]$.
-By definition, a \emph{diagonal} is a right diagonal or left diagonal.
-Two right (left) diagonals through neighbor nodes are also called \emph{neighbor}.
+For a node $[x,y]$ the set $\{[x+i,y+i] \mid i\in\ZZ\}$ is called the \emph{R-diagonal} through $[x,y]$; the set $\{[x+i,y-i] \mid i\in\ZZ\}$ is called the \emph{L-diagonal} through $[x,y]$.
+By definition, a \emph{diagonal} is an R-diagonal (R is for ``right'') or an L-diagonal (L is for ``left'').
+Two R-diagonals (L-diagonals) through neighbor nodes are also called \emph{neighbor}.